Perth and Kinross Heritage Trust

 Perth and Kinross Heritage Trust (PKHT) is a charitable preservation organisation founded in 1988 and based in the Scottish city of Perth.
 It works, both independently and collaboratively, "to preserve, enhance and increase understanding of Perth and Kinross’s historic environment".
 It is a registered Scottish Charity, supported by Heritage Lottery Fund Transition funding.

+PKHT is one of seven heritage trusts in Scotland, the others being in Inverness, Aberdeen, Dundee, Edinburgh, Glasgow and Stirling.

 Background

 After Perth reclaimed its city status in 2012, Perth and Kinross Heritage Trust began the process of conserving the city's historic buildings and structures via the Perth City Heritage Fund (PCHF), which is funded by the Scottish Government.
 Its aim is to encourage owners of historic buildings within the bounds of Perth Central and Kinnoull Conservation Areas by assisting their repair and renovation work with grants.

 Funds have, thus far, been received in three phases: 2012–2015, 2015–2018, and (the most recent) 2018–2021.
 Funding for the latter part of 2021 and 2022 is expected.

 Phases 1 and 2 provided just over £1 million of grant assistance for almost fifty projects.

 The following properties have benefitted from the grant: